DavidMetcalfe/YouTube-Watch-Later-Backup/README.md

 ## Usage

 1. Open a command line / terminal window in the project directory.
 2. Decide on which browser you wish to use to cookies from, and add it as a command-line argument.
+If no options are chosen, the script will default to using Chrome's cookies.
     - For Chome: Run `python application.py -c`.
     - For Firefox: Run `python application.py -f`.
     - For All browsers: Run `python application.py -a`.